ory/meta/templates/repository/common/ADOPTERS.md

 <!--BEGIN ADOPTERS-->

-The ORY community stands on the shoulders of individuals, companies, and maintainers.
+The Ory community stands on the shoulders of individuals, companies, and maintainers.
 We thank everyone involved - from submitting bug reports and feature requests, to contributing patches, to sponsoring our work.
 Our community is 1000+ strong and growing rapidly.
-The ORY stack protects 16.000.000.000+ API requests every month with over 250.000+ active service nodes.
+The Ory stack protects 16.000.000.000+ API requests every month with over 250.000+ active service nodes.
 We would have never been able to achieve this without each and everyone of you!